Home -- Classes -- Workshops & Slide Talks -- Supplies -- About the Artist -- FiberMaggie's Closet (now a blog)

 WORKSHOPS TO GO

 Want a workshop but don't belong to a guild?
-I've taught in back yards, community centers, church kitchens and private homes.
+I've taught in back yards, community centers, art classrooms, church kitchens and private homes.
 Gather a few friends, and I'll bring a workshop to you.
 Contact me for details.

 Email workshops@Joy-Lily.com or call (415) 826-8248